maiskt/hackathon.github.io/docs/10-Loans.md

 + 0= "No"

 ## LOAN_COOP
-Ever borrowed money or used credit from a cooperative
+Ever borrowed money or used credit from a cooperative.

 Levels: